 By studying for a certificate at school you will be undertaking industry based training while working towards secondary graduation.
-You acquire nationally recognised Units of Competence which form full Certificates from Industry Training Packages.
+Students can gain qualifications and valuable workplace skills and experience all while still at school.
 All achievement is listed on your West Australian Certificate of Education (WACE).
-You are able to gain up to four units towards the WACE.
+You are able to gain up to six units towards the WACE.

 As the assessment is competence based, there is no grade awarded.
 For each certificate, you will be assessed on a set number of competencies and marked either 'competent' or 'not yet competent'.
 You must achieve 'competent' for each of the competencies in order to be awarded a full certificate.
-The delivery of all certificates is done under the auspices of Registered Training Organisations to ensure compliance.
+VET courses are delivered through a third party agreement with a Registered Training Organisation to ensure compliance.

-All information is current as at May 2021 but is subject to review and change to ensure compliance.
+All information is current as at May 2022 but is subject to review and change to ensure compliance.